 - Do you have outbound links?
 Of course, you’ll want to track them!
 Do you have downloadable content?
 Yep, you’ll want to track those too.

-- So beyond those low-hanging fruit, the one and absolute important thing to track – whether it’s through events, e-commerce or simple page funnel, is your “core business”.
+- So beyond those low-hanging fruit, the one and absolutely important thing to track – whether it’s through events, e-commerce, or simple page funnel, is your “core business”.

-For ecommerce, it’s kind of obvious that you will want to track your checkout process very thoroughly – but don’t forget to add/remove from the cart, account creation, product impressions and detail views, etc.
+For eCommerce, it’s kind of obvious that you will want to track your checkout process very thoroughly – but don’t forget to add/remove from the cart, account creation, product impressions, detail views, etc.